pascme05/PyDTS/README.md

 5) Tutorial 5 (Degradation modeling) based on Battery aging [5] (CC BY 4.0): https://kilthub.cmu.edu/articles/dataset/eVTOL_Battery_Dataset/14226830/2
 6) Tutorial 6 (Cross Domain modeling) based on vehicle data [6] (CC-BY 4.0): https://ieee-dataport.org/open-access/battery-and-heating-data-real-driving-cycles

-If the user wants to utilize own datasets, data can be provided in '.csv', '.xlsx', and '.mat' formats at the moment.
+If the user wants to utilize their own datasets, data can be provided in '.csv', '.xlsx', and '.mat' formats at the moment.
 Data templates can be found under \data.

 # Limitations
 Since the toolkit is still under development there are several things that need to be improved, are not yet implemented or lack verification.
-In the following a list of know issues and limitations is provided:
+In the following a list of known issues and limitations is provided:
-- The transfer functions are not yet reviewed and have shown inconsistent behaviour
+- The transfer functions are not yet reviewed and have shown inconsistent behavior
 - The data balancing function is currently not working and must be revised
 - There are minor issues for displaying and formatting units